TODDLERS (formerly ONES)

 The Two's class will spend the year learning through hands-on play and exploration.
 Our curriculum will support their growing abilities.
 The days will be filled with activities that nurture social, emotional, and cognitive growth, while allowing the children to develop their creativity, independence, and motor skills.
 We will build a community of care and learning that celebrates the challenges and joys of being two.

-must be 3 by August 31, must be potty-trained
+must be 3 by August 31, must have begun potty training by the first day of preschool

 The Three's class is filled with lots of hands-on, creative activities.
 We also tie in some traditional concepts such as letter recognition, numbers, and recognizing their name as well as their classmate's names.
 We help implement strategies for independent conflict resolution.
 We expand their social skills and emphasize independence.
 Our class activities are centered around themes from our curriculum.